gconnect/election-data-analysis/data-interpretation.md

 - The `polling_agent_counter` represents the total registered polling agents
 - The `polling_station_counter` represents the total registered polling stations
 - The `submission_counter` represents the total number of vote counts

+## Summary of Findings

+**Consensus Reached**

+The analysis of consensus outcomes revealed that a significant percentage of the vote count did not reach consensus.
+In **fig.1** The red bars represent "No" (Consensus not reached), while the blue bars represent "Yes" (Consensus reached).
+This indicates a level of disagreement or non-uniformity in the election process.

+**Transaction Performance**

+The analysis of transaction performance metrics, including transaction confirmation time and throughput, provided valuable insights into how different rounds of transactions are processed.
+Patterns, delays, and transaction spikes were observed, which is vital for understanding network performance and efficiency.
+There was a delay in the transaction in **fig.4** at point 35000 seconds which was confirmed in 3.20 confirmed rounds.

+**Saturation Analysis**

+The saturation analysis of transaction fees over time showed a consistent flat transaction fee trend, suggesting stability within the Algorand network.
+Understanding changes in transaction fees is essential for blockchain users and operators to adapt to evolving network conditions.

+**Latency Analysis**

+The latency analysis revealed an upward trend in latency, indicating that transaction confirmation times were increasing.
+This might be due to network congestion, emphasizing the need for monitoring and addressing such issues.

+**Traffic Analysis**

+The traffic analysis, which focused on transaction counts across confirmed rounds, was instrumental for understanding transaction behavior, peak usage times, and the impact of specific events on transaction traffic.
+It helped identify moments of low transaction activity.
+**Fig.8** Shows a flat linear region which indicate a long period of low transactions.

+**Election Data Insights**

+The analysis of election-related statistics, including the total number of candidates, polling agents, polling stations, and vote counts, offered insights into the scale and scope of the election process.
+It provided a comprehensive view of the election-related data.

+## Conclusion

+In conclusion, this data analysis and visualization provide a comprehensive view of blockchain-based election data.

+It sheds light on consensus outcomes, transaction performance, traffic patterns, and election statistics.

+Overall, the Algorand blockchain is a good fit for this research as it's transaction fee cost only 0.001 algo which remains the same irrespective of the congestion of the network.Transactions are easily and quickly confirmed.

+Furthermore, a more accurate consensus level would been reached if the election result submitted by the different polling agents in the different polling stations are publicly available and not just the summary of already collated result.
+These insights are invaluable for optimizing system performance, understanding transaction dynamics, and enhancing the election process's integrity.
+Stakeholders, officials, and network operators can use these findings to make data-driven decisions and continually improve the blockchain-based election system.
+It underscores the importance of data analysis in ensuring transparency, efficiency, and trust in the election process within a blockchain network.